stefansundin/hyper-reverse-proxy/README.md

 #### HTTP/2

-By default only rustlss `http1` feature is enabled for dns queries.
+By default only rustls `http1` feature is enabled for dns queries.
 While `http/3` might be just around the corner. `http/2` support can be enabled using the `rustls-http2` feature.

 #### DoT & DoH